millsjc/modulesets/README.md

 This is a collection of JHBuild (<https://live.gnome.org/Jhbuild>) modules for LIGO Parameter Estimation (LALInference, <https://git.ligo.org/lscsoft/lalsuite>).

-It is a fork of Leo Singer's (<https://github.com/lpsinger/modulesets>) personal collection of JHBuild modules for automating build and installation of bleeding-edge packages for LIGO data analysis and open source astronomy.
+It is a fork of Vivien Raymond's (https://github.com/vivienr/modulesets/) which is a fork of Leo Singer's (<https://github.com/lpsinger/modulesets>) personal collection of JHBuild modules for automating build and installation of bleeding-edge packages for LIGO data analysis and open source astronomy.